 This slim volume continues the gradual increase in Spicerian output since his death from alcohol poisoning in 1965 at the age of forty.
 Robin Blaser edited the first comprehensive edition of Spicer’s oeuvre, The Collected Books of Jack Spicer that appeared in 1975, which was followed by Gizzi’s edited The House That Jack Built: The Collected Lectures of Jack Spicer published in 1998, and more recently Gizzi and Kevin Killian’s edited My Vocabulary Did This To Me: The Collected Poetry of Jack Spicer from 2008.
+2021 has also seen the arrival of the much anticipated Be Brave to Things: The Uncollected Poetry and Plays of Jack Spicer edited by Dan Katz.
 So while After Lorca has made several appearances since 1957, the NYRB edition returns us to the form most central to Spicer’s poetics, the book as a unit of composition.

 Spicer uses the “serial poem” to describe how his works are constituted by the non-linear arrangement of lyric units, the whole of which eschews the event horizon of epic (as pursued by figures like Pound, Eliot, and Olson) in favour of the messy transformations across discrete poems, on one hand, and between language and daily existence, on the other.
 As Spicer states in a letter to Blaser in Admonitions: “The trick naturally is what [Robert] Duncan learned years ago and tried to teach us — not to search for the perfect poem but to let your way of writing of the moment go along its own paths, explore and retreat but never be fully realized (confined) within the boundaries of one poem” (CB 61).
 Seriality places emphasis not on the Poem aspiring to a kind of ahistorical perfection but rather on the improvised strategies by which we muster language to narrate subjective experience.
 Consequently, Spicer doesn’t envision the series as being condemned to the unrealizability of the individual poem, but rather discovers how this open form allows poetic writing to digress, contradict, and repeat itself.
 It’s a form that sticks to the provisional: “I would like to make poems out of real objects … I would like to point to the real, disclose it, to make a poem that has no sound in it but the pointing of a finger” (L 37).
 The single poem within the series is not a definitive statement; it’s a moment that enacts correspondence with other moments, be they personal, social, or historical.

 What guides the serial structure of Spicer’s books is, in his words, “dictation,” a concept that has since become synonymous with his poetic method more broadly.
 At a glance, dictation resembles “automatic writing,” though I think there’s something more historically particular at play in Spicer’s description of it.
 In his inaugural, bourbon-fuelled lecture of 1965 held in Vancouver, Spicer asserts: “there is an Outside to the poet … whether it’s an id down in the cortex which you can’t reach anyway, which is just as far outside as Mars, or whether it is far away as those galaxies which seem to be sending radio messages to us with the whole of the galaxy blowing up just to say something to us” (H 5).
 “Dictation” subsequently names the process by which the “Outside” is transmitted into the poem through the poet who is more medium than author.
 (A robust reader of science-fiction, Spicer liked to joke that he received messages from “Martians” which served as the primary content of his poems; as an avid student of French literature and film, he found the poetry-spewing car radio in Jean Cocteau’s Orphée to be another illustrative example.)
 So if poetry is meant to be “feeling confessing itself to itself, in moments of solitude, and embodying itself in symbols which are the nearest possible representations of the feeling in the exact shape in which it exists in the poet’s mind,” as John Stuart Mill’s still dominant definition avers, Spicer uses dictation to radically decentre the poet’s authorial voice (95).
 Dictation proposes that private emotion — “the big lie of the personal,” as Spicer calls it (L 59) — is no longer the supreme raw material for poetic writing.
-What’s important for Spicer isn’t how poems secrete the innermost thoughts and feelings of bourgeois consciousness, but rather how the Outside (which surrounds us yet cannot be touched, like the farthest reaches of the galaxy or the murkiest depths of the unconscious) becomes seared into the very syntax of poetic language.
+What’s important for Spicer isn’t how poems secrete the innermost thoughts and feelings of bourgeois consciousness, but rather how the Outside becomes seared into the very syntax of poetic language, even as it extends into both the farthest reaches of the galaxy and the murkiest depths of the unconscious.

 This historical digression is no doubt only a partial glimpse into the lifeworld Spicer’s poetry inhabits.
 However, I think these dynamics are worth alluding to not just because they animate Spicer’s notion of the “Outside,” but because they also raise the stakes of his fiercely personal writing.
 For although the serial poem is probably the single most important contribution Spicer’s poetry has given us, this new form nevertheless retains a comparatively conventional one: the lyric.
 As Gizzi states in the preface: “Spicer’s first book offers us a pure lyric poetry, with all its attendant concerns: divinity and accident, physical beauty and romantic love, political outrage and enlightenment.
 These frames only renew the power of the lyric to stun us, awaken us to a new reality.
 A lyric reality” (xv).
 So how does Spicer square the expression of romantic love with the full weight of global capital, not to mention the nooks and crannies of the unconscious alongside intergalactic space exploding in every direction?

-“A Spicer poem is much easier to feel than to explain,” Miriam Nichols writes.
-(167).
-Although they look and feel like individual lyrics — “One night stands,” as Spicer often referred to them — the poems within After Lorca hold in tension the visceral and the concrete.
+“A Spicer poem is much easier to feel than to explain,” Miriam Nichols writes (167).
+Although they look and feel like individual lyrics — “One night stands,” as Spicer often referred to them — the poems within After Lorca cohere in such a way as to hold in tension the visceral and the concrete.
 Consider “Aquatic Park,” a translation “for Jack Spicer,” which I quote in full:

 A green boat